 I remember Bruce Gallagher, he was a great guy.
 His boss was Charles Champine, who as of 2014 was still living in Waterville (and another great guy).

-It was first opened as “Cinema 1 and 2” and later re-named “Cinema Center”.
-Did not have rocking chair seats.
-Longest-running feature was “Smokey and the Bandit” at 26 weeks, biggest bomb was “Harold and Maude”(4 days, 27 patrons).
+Lockwood & Gordon built this twin cinema after the Haines theatre downtown burned to the ground.
+It was first opened as “Cinema 1 and 2” and later re-named “Cinema Center” when 2 additional screens were added.
+Did not have rocking chair seats but they did recline (red seats in all auditoriums).
+Longest-running feature was “Smokey and the Bandit” at 26 weeks, (and it returned several times afterwards) biggest bomb was “Harold and Maude”(3days, 17 patrons).

 Cinema 1 was the setting for a riot in the mid 70’s when “Midnight shows” became a popular fad.
 “Night of the Living Dead” oversold and unruly patrons overturned the boxoffice and broke windows.